🚩

 $ grep $'first\nsecond' file.txt # Search for multiple patterns in one file

-Tip: Also check out ripgrep for a Rust implementation of most grep features, with better defaults for recursive searching while skipping unnecessary files
+Tip: Also check out for a Rust implementation of most grep features, with better defaults for recursive searching while skipping unnecessary files